Topics A to D

 Bike racks are located outside of the buildings for your use.
 Most bike racks are removed during Thanksgiving break.
 Bikes are to be taken home during the winter.
 Bikes may not be stored on balconies, porches, hallways, access ways, or inside apartments, houses, or residence hall rooms.
 Bikes are not allowed in the buildings due to the fire and safety hazard they present.
 There is limited indoor storage for bikes during the winter months for international students and those unable to get their bikes home for the winter.
 The college does not currently offer “indoor bike racks” which allow you to access your bike on an ongoing basis.

 All CSB Residence Halls close during break periods as outlined in the Campus Housing Agreement.
-Please make plans to go home or visit friends, or relatives away from campus during break periods.
+Please make plans to go home or visit friends or relatives away from campus during break periods.
 During break periods, the halls are closed and campus services are very limited (Access to food service is limited or not available at times and other amenities are not available as well).
-Limited request by students to remain on campus during break periods will be permitted if the student is from a distance of greater than 4 hours from campus or required to remain on campus for a college sponsored activity which require them to remain during the break (for example, athletics).
+Limited request by students to remain on campus during break periods will be permitted if the student is from a distance of greater than 4 hours from campus, has an on-campus employment position in essential services, or is required to stay for a college sponsored activity (for example, athletics).
 Students must request to remain on campus as per the instructions sent to them prior to each break via their campus email account.

 The Residence Halls are closed for breaks during the following periods: